rocjs/roc/docs/config/README.md

 ```
 roc COMMAND --directory path/to/directory
 ```
-You can override the current working directory using the `-d, --directory` flag.
+You can override the current working directory using the `-d, --directory` option.
 The path can be either relative to the current working directory or absolute.

 ### Override configuration file
 ```
 roc COMMAND --config path/to/roc.config.js
 ```
-You can override the current the location and name for the `roc.config.js` file using the `-c, --config` flag.
+You can override the current the location and name for the `roc.config.js` file using the `-c, --config` option.
 The path can be either relative to the current working directory or absolute.

 ## Configuration in extensions
 The section above talked about how configuration files are managed in applications but it holds mostly true for extensions as well.
 They follow the same structure in `roc.config.js`; however they must manually be managed, meaning they can basically be called anything and be located anywhere.